Our 24 Family Ways Scripture Memorization Set

 I loved the idea that each Family Way that we taught was empowering the children to take a step nearer to God and to us as a family unit as we talked about it being something that we all collectively do in our family.

-I saw the value of our children having these 24 foundational passages of scripture hidden deep in their hearts so much that I wanted a way to continue to reinforce them in our home.
+I saw the value of our children having these 24 foundational passages of scripture hidden deep in their hearts so much that I wanted a way to continue to reinforce them in our home, even after finishing the devotional.
 I tried to think of short activities that my children could do each day of the week to reinforce memorization and application of the passage.
 From that place, Light the Way was created.

-Light the Way is a daily scripture memory workbook along with easy-to-use scripture cards and display sheets for reinforcement.
-Children recite, write, draw and interact with character-building scriptures as they commit them to memory.
-This can be used alongside the devotional book Our 24 Family Ways by Clay Clarkson or independently as an intentional scripture memory tool.
+Light the Way includes 24 weeks of daily scripture memory activities.
+Children can recite, write, draw, or interact with character-building scriptures as they commit them to memory.
+This can be used alongside the devotional book Our 24 Family Ways or independently as an intentional scripture memory tool.

 Whether or not your family uses Our 24 Family Ways, Light the Way is a great resource for children to memorize and apply key scriptures.